DataMedSci/yagit/docs/source/data_representation.rst

 Data type
 ---------

-Image data elements in YAGIT are stored using float (32-bit single precision floating point).
+Image data elements in YAGIT are stored using a float (32-bit single precision floating point).
 It provides 6--8 significant decimal digits of precision, which is sufficient for gamma index calculations.
-In comparison, double (64-bit double precision floating point) provides 15--16 significant decimal digits of precision.
+In comparison, a double (64-bit double precision floating point) provides 15--16 significant decimal digits of precision.

 Thanks to the fact that a float has a size that is two times smaller than a double, it has two times less memory usage, can fit twice as many elements in the SIMD registers,